robtimus/obfuscation-yaml/README.md

 # obfuscation-yaml

 Provides functionality for obfuscating YAML documents.
-This can be useful for logging such documents.
+This can be useful for logging such documents, where sensitive content should not be logged as-is.

 To create a YAML obfuscator, simply create a builder, add properties to it, and let it build the final obfuscator: